scnetter/100-days-of-code/log.md

 [//]: # ()
 [//]: # (**Link to work:** [Calculator App]&#40;http://www.example.com&#41;)
+### Day 13: Jan 9, 2024

+**Today's Progress**: Curriculum today focused on starting learning about using Axios on the client to interaction with and send/recv requests to a backend (Java/Spring in our case).

+This was an initial discussion around usage/theory with implementation and exercises to follow tomorrow.

+Additionally, spent time going through more Rails blog project activities adding initial root path and #show actions for individual posts.
+Still basic but Rails is always fun - even the basic stuff.

+**Thoughts**: Getting close to the end of the bootcamp with a final Capstone upcoming.
+This will be to tie everything together (JavaScript, Vue, Axios, Java, Spring).
+Frankly, we've covered a ton of material in the last few months and now, the challenge is integrating that info so it's more accessible rather than needing to refer to notes frequently.

+Still, it's amazing how much we've touched in a fairly short period of time.
+I don't know how others in my cohort who started this without previous coding experience are doing it as, it's definitely been "drinking from the firehose".

 ### Day 12: Jan 8, 2024

 **Today's Progress**: Curriculum today focused on continuing coverage of the Router function in Vue including redirects.
 Addditionally, I completed the Beginner Ruby course on GoRails and am going to start the Rails learning projects next.